osdakira/ckeditor/README.md

+# Replaced in ckeditor 4.4.7 from ckeditor 4.4.6.

 # Ckeditor

 CKEditor is a WYSIWYG text editor designed to simplify web content creation.
 It brings common word processing features directly to your web pages.
 Enhance your website experience with our community maintained editor.